Cooking traditional recipes in a healthy way.

 Now that the weather has been opened and seafood is getting more and more often on our plate, it's time to adapt our traditional and favorite recipes to their healthier versions.

 Yes, it is.
 And the result will surprise you.
-Most people believe that cooking healthy is identified with the lack of taste, but that's what we are doing here, with all these recipes we share with you, in salty and sweet dishes.
+Most people think that cooking healthy is identified with the lack of taste, but that's what we are doing here, with all these recipes we share with you, in salty and sweet dishes.

 Besides, when something is healthy cooked and combined, it gives you the opportunity to consume it in larger quantities, having the same number of calories as a conventionally cooked dish.
 Win win situation!